Skip to content

 Furthermore, Brazil’s cattle supply chain is convoluted, with thousands of suppliers stretching over vast areas.
 It is common for cattle to be moved multiple times from ranch to ranch through the life cycle, which can obscure, or “launder” their connection to farms with deforestation.
 Many large meat companies in Brazil already enforce “no deforestation” policies with direct suppliers.
 However, traceability of indirect suppliers is a significant hurdle.
 It is through these ranchers lower down the cattle-fattening supply chain that most deforestation enters the beef supply chain today.

 There is currently very little tracking of cattle from birth to slaughter in Brazil, making it hard for finishing farms to confirm the source of cattle.
 We have seen some companies adopt tools that aim to create traceability of monitoring by using specific databases, but legislative and data privacy constraints remain.
-Other companies have decided to look at how blockchain technology could create a database of cattle transactions that protect confidentiality and prevent data tampering.
+Other companies have decided to look at how blockchain technology could create a database of cattle transactions that protects confidentiality and prevents data tampering.
 However, this relies on a voluntary supply of information from the ranchers.

 Planetary boundaries and the Brazilian rainforest